Jermaine O'Neal: 2002–03 season: Franchise player

 The Pacers started the 2002–03 season well, winning 14 of their first 16 games, and had the best record in the East by the time the All-Star break arrived.
 The same team from the year before was playing better than ever, but the season fell apart in the latter half.
 For one, Brad Miller got injured and Indiana lost one of their most versatile players.
 Defensive lynchpin Artest suffered from too many emotional outbursts and this further hurt the Pacers, who could only finish the season 48–34.
 On his part, O'Neal kept up his All-Star numbers, averaging 20.8 points and 10.3 rebounds per game, being only one of three players in the NBA that year to pull off a 20/10.
 He was voted Eastern Conference Player of the Month twice, in January and April, and would go on to be named to the All-NBA Third Team again by the season's end.
-With no momentum heading into the playoffs, however, the Pacers were eliminated 4–2 by the underdog Boston Celtics, marking a first-round elimination for the third year in a row.
+With no momentum heading into the playoffs, however, the Pacers were eliminated 4–2 by the underdog Boston Celtics led by Paul Pierce, marking a first-round elimination for the third year in a row.
 Off the court, the team had also been facing family problems.
 Brad Miller's father-in-law and Tinsley's mother died during the season, and just before the playoffs, O'Neal's stepfather attempted suicide.
 When the season ended, O'Neal tried to keep his focus on basketball and considered the possibility of joining another team since he was now a free agent.
 The San Antonio Spurs, led by two-time NBA champion Tim Duncan, looked an interesting proposition as perennial All-Star David Robinson had just retired.
 Much as it was tempting for O'Neal to make the switch, he opted not to uproot his family and signed a seven-year, $126 million contract with the Pacers.
 Even so, the offseason produced a few surprises for O'Neal when Isiah Thomas was replaced by Rick Carlisle, and Brad Miller left for the Sacramento Kings.
 Indiana was undergoing rebuilding yet again.